gitaroktato/healthcheck-patterns/article.md

 # An overview of health check patterns

-Many developers have some existing health check mechansim implemented.
+Many developers have some existing health check mechanism implemented.
 Especially nowadays in the "microservices era" of backend development.
 I really hope that you also do.
-Whenever you have something simple that just throws a HTTP 200 back at the caller or a more complex logic, it's good to be aware of the pros & cons of different health check implementations.
-In this article I'm going to go through each type of health checks and investiagate what kind of  issues can be resolved with each of them.
+Whenever you have something simple that just throws an HTTP 200 back at the caller or more complex logic, it's good to be aware of the pros & cons of different health check implementations.
+In this article, I'm going to go through each type of health check and investigate what kind of issues can be resolved with each of them.

 # Why do we need health checks at all?